 Finding SallyA personal investigation into the mysterious life of the director’s aunt Sally, an Ethiopian aristocrat-turned-communist-rebel who disappeared during the Ethiopian Revolution.
-AIRS: Thursday July 22, 2021 at 7:00 PM ET/PT on documentary Channel
+AIRS: Wednesday July 6, 2022 at 7:00 PM ET on documentary Channel

 (Canada, documentary Channel Original, directed by Tamara Mariam Dawit)